urbanjost/M_intrinsics/README.md

 ## USE AND INSTALLATION

-As manpages the documents can often be integrated with editors or IDEs.
+As man-pages the documents can often be integrated with editors or IDEs.
 This is a powerful tool when inspecting code that uses unfamiliar procedures and to verify correct usage when creating code in a CLI environment.

-The process of installing manpages can vary.
-Check your system documentation, but at a minimum if you create the directory $HOME/man/man3 and place the manpages there and add $HOME/man to your $MANPATH you should be able to use the manpages.
+The process of installing man-pages can vary.
+Check your system documentation, but at a minimum if you create the directory $HOME/man/man3 and place the man-pages there and add $HOME/man to your $MANPATH you should be able to use the man-pages.
 For example:
 ```bash
         mkdir -p $HOME/man/man3
         cd $HOME/man/man3